oasis-tcs/tab-respec/README-respec.md

 9. Push everything back to the server (make sure you are pushing at least the `feature/oasis-style` and `gh-pages` branches).

-The simplest way of doing this, is to just run `tools/release.js`.
+The simplest way of doing this (except for the `npm i` step), is to just run `tools/release.js`.
 This will prompt you a few times with the above process.

 This hasn't been adopted by OASIS, this work is in progress.